timmcginley/41936/Subjects/PM-ICT/index.md

 Contains the final:
 * Final cost estimates.
 * DGNB light score.
-* Explain how the building is used during operation.
+* Explain how the building is used during its operation—for example, how goods are delivered and how waste is removed.
-* Explain how access to key elements for operation and maintenance tasks elements.
+* Describe how access is provided to key elements required for operation and maintenance tasks, such as window cleaning or changing filters in the ventilation system.

 #### D Subject Report
 Document the general spatial coordination and detailed coordination on two different storeys.